 Buy-sell agreements protect a business and its owners in the event that an owner wishes to leave voluntarily or if an owner is forced to leave due to disability, death, or other causes.
 These agreements trigger automatically based on a specified event, and properly structuring them is vital to ensuring business continuity and protecting the investments of all owners.

 Converting debt into equity can allow a business in financial stress to reduce crippling debt payments while continuing to operate and allow creditors to recuperate their investments.
 It can also improve the business’s financial position to allow it to raise additional capital.

 When a business wishes to convert non-convertible debt into equity, it can take advantage of SEC rules allowing for an abbreviated tender offer.

 Using a business broker can be useful to both sides of a transaction, but the contract should be carefully structured to protect the legal interests of all parties.

-To schedule a consultation with an experienced securities law attorney, contact Rivers Business Law in Bellevue, Washington, today.
+To schedule a consultation with an experienced securities law attorney, contact Eugenie Rivers at Cairncross & Hempleman in Seattle, Washington today.